JGIBristol/zebrafish_jaw_segmentation/scripts/README.md

                    gives us the correct slices for the rear jaw DICOMs, since it's important that there's no unlabelled jaw in the training data.
 - `lines_of_code.py`: plot the total lines of code in this respository over time.
 Just for fun!!!!
+- `find_occupancy.py`: find how much of each DICOM is occupied by jaw voxels, for both the cropped and uncropped DICOMs.